zach-capalbo/vartiste/src/static/instructions.md

 ## Features

+Some of the best documentation so far comes from the short demo videos I posted to [Twitter](https://twitter.com/zach_geek) during development.
+Some of the videos may display an outdated UI, and the locations for some features may have changed.

-Most of the features are documented by short demo videos posted to [Twitter](https://twitter.com/zach_geek).
-Expand these feature categories to explore the many many VARTISTE features.
+Expand these feature categories to explore the many many VARTISTE features:

 <div id="features-content"></div>

-### Chronological Order

-<a class="twitter-timeline" data-width="600" data-height="400" data-dnt="true" href="https://twitter.com/zach_geek/timelines/1254792745551572995?ref_src=twsrc%5Etfw">VARISTE Demos - Curated tweets by zach_geek</a>

 ## Controls
 For Reverb G2 / Valve Index / Oculus Touch type controllers: